verify-mock

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Verification checklist to walk before declaring a tt-emule mock complete.
-Use after implementing a stub (typically at the end of /implement-mock or /compute-llk-bringup) to catch the recurring failure modes — signature drift, no-op math, missing format dispatch, JIT-cache staleness, regression baseline drift.About this skill
+Use after implementing a stub (typically at the end of /implement-mock or /compute-llk-bringup) to catch the recurring failure modes — signature drift, no-op math, missing format dispatch, JIT-cache staleness, regression baseline drift.Key capabilities

 /verify-mock — Verify your mock before declaring done